Lovely-Development-Team/MottoBotto/README.md

 ## Interacting with MottoBotto

-To nominate a motto for consideration, reply to the Discord message with one of MottoBotto's trigger phrases.
-The default triggers can be found in the [section below](#motto-nomination).
+To nominate a motto for consideration, reply to the Discord message with one of MottoBotto's trigger phrases. **It is highly recommended to disable the @ ping for these replies!** The default triggers can be found in the [section below](#motto-nomination).
 MottoBotto will respond to your message with an emoji reaction indicating whether the nomination was accepted, rejected, invalid, or previously nominated.

 ### Rules MottoBotto follows when accepting mottos